 Marketing • Asset • Management (MAM) (n): The use of a central repository to customize, organize, and distribute finished sales and marketing content to both offline and online channels.
 Includes workflows, dynamic and locked content, integrations, security controls, and measurement.

 Sounds fun, right?
-Don’t sleep on MAM.
+Don’t sleep on marketing asset management.
 Here’s why it matters today, perhaps more than ever before.

 There are 120+ channels available to marketers (yes really)